 - Possibly 120 days in jail; and

 But for a 3rd or subsequent offense, up to 180 days in jail.

 Under Colorado law, the unlawful possession of a schedule IV controlled substance, including most benzodiazepines, is a level 1 drug misdemeanor.
-Under CRS 18-18-403.5, before March 1, 2020, the penalties for possession of benzodiazepines without a prescription include from 6 to 18 months in prison and a fine of up to $5,000.
-However, if it is your first drug offense, you may be eligible for a diversion program to place you on probation instead of serving time in jail.
-Upon successful completion of a court-approved drug treatment program, you may be able to have your charges reduced to a misdemeanor.
+The penalties for possession of benzodiazepines without a prescription include from 6 to 18 months in prison and a fine of $500 to up to $5,000.
+However, the judge may instead grant:

 - Probation of up to 2 years;